jpace/glark/README.md

     local configuration file will override those settings.

   * `match-name`, `skip-name`, `match-path`, `skip-path`, `match-ext`, `skip-ext`, `match-dirname`, `skip-dirname`, `match-dirpath`, `skip-dirpath`:
     See the equivalent options.
-For example, to omit files under CVS directories:
+For example, to omit files under .git directories:

-        skip-dirname: CVS
+        skip-dirname: .git

     These fields can be specified multiple times.